What is Due Diligence?

 Pending, threatened, or settled litigation

-- What are the pending and threatened litigation?
+- What is the nature of any pending or threatened litigation?

-- What are the claims against the company?
+- What claims, if any, are there against the company?

-- Settled litigations and the terms of these settlements?
+- Settled litigations and the terms of settlements

 - Are there any governmental proceedings against the company?